Hacker News Reader: Best @ 2026-01-23 15:26:15 (UTC)

 Discussion Summary (Model: gpt-5-mini-2025-08-07)

-Consensus: Cautiously Optimistic — readers admire the technical ambition and the map's clarity at city scale, but many object to the "pixel art" label and point out AI artefacts.
+Consensus: Cautiously Optimistic: commenters praise the map's clarity, scale, and craft but many object to calling it "pixel art" and point out visible artifacts.

 Top Critiques & Pushback: